gbdev/gb-asm-tutorial/src/part3/project-structure.md

 ## Folder Layout

-For organizational purposes, many parts of the logic are separated into reusable functions, macros, or into their assembly files.
+For organizational purposes, many parts of the logic are separated into reusable functions.
 This is to reduce file size, and make logic more clear.

 Here’s a basic look at how the project is structured